redbonzai/starwars-node-ts-api/README.md

  ```terminal
 docker compose up -d
 ```

+Currently, one can either run the application on the api container, or can run it locally with npm start.
+The process is virtually the same.
+In either case `NPM START` is executed, either on the local command line, or in a docker container.

 >Thus, if I would have had more time, this would have been a dynamic data-driven api.
 >### I created some middleware files that handle the following scenarios: